open-contracting/standard/README.md

 ### Translations

 When a new major/minor version of the docs text is ready, a new transifex project needs to be made called eg. open-contracting-standard-x.y  This is done on the transifex web interface.
+The ```.tx/config``` file also needs to be emptied.

 Make sure the build is run above, then run (making sure the project name is the same as the one made above)